-PBP2a agglutination Reading of the MICs and inhibition zones Nitrocefintest Interpretation of the results
+PBP2a agglutination Reading of the MICs and inhibition zones Nitrocefintest Interpretation of the results for the sterility of the broth.

 2. Agar dilution, E-test

 Measure the inhibition zones around the paper disks and determine if the strains are resistant or susceptible against the antibiotic.